December 9, 2020 By Leanne Vogel October 20, 2021

 Grass fed and finished operators tend to be small operations with small budgets, small holdings, and a likely cash flow issue.
 When they find a buyer, they may have to harvest animals at, say, 19 months – too soon in the animal’s lifespan, which results in the livery taste.
 When they get a buyer, they have to act on it or otherwise risk their cattle getting too old and missing the mark.

-Since these smaller farms likely don’t have their own slaughterhouses, they coordinate transport of their cattle to large industrial plants (Belcampo has their own slaughterhouses 20 minutes from where the cows grow up) where the stress of the animal is increased through transport and processing which ultimately leads to poor quality taste and texture.
+Since these smaller farms likely don’t have their own slaughterhouses, they coordinate transport of their cattle to large industrial plants where the stress of the animal is increased through transport and processing which ultimately leads to poor quality taste and texture.

 Why would an industrial plant lead to poorer quality protein at the end of the cow’s life?
 When cows are processed in a huge industrial plant, they are 1 of 600 cows processed every hour (versus smaller plants at 50 cows a day).
 Everything is mechanized which leads to higher stress on the animal.
 Again – 600 cows an hour.